 Updating a String Value or Variable

-Reassigning the existing string-variable is simpler in Python.
-Just we have to use + operator along with the sub-string location.
+Reassigning the existing string-variable is more straightforward in Python.
+We have to use + operator along with the sub-string location.
 Let's show this as an example:

 ch = "Hello Python" print ("UPDATED STRING WILL BE: " , ch [:8]+ "Python")